-7.3 Endpoint Provisioning Completion Notifications
+7.5 Endpoint Provisioning Completion Notifications

-Once the pktcMtaProvisioningStatus has been successfully sent to the provisioning server, MTA will set up the necessary security association for the configured realms (KDCs).
+After the MTA has been provisioned successfully regardless of the selected provisioning flow, the MTA will set up the necessary security association for the related CMS configured realms (KDCs).
 The MTA NCS signaling software will initiate the establishment of the IPSec security association to the configured CMS clusters.
 Event notifications are triggered if security associations cannot be established (based on [5]).

-After the associated security associations are established, the MTA NCS signaling software determines whether a signaling path can be setup with an RSIP message and the associated ACK.
+With the selected Basic, Hybrid, or Secure flow complete, and after any required security associations are established, the MTA NCS signaling software determines whether a signaling path can be setup with an RSIP message and the associated ACK.
 Coming from a link down situation, the MTA will send an SNMP Link Up Trap when the RSIP has been properly acknowledged.
 This indicates that the endpoint is provisioned.
 If the same CMS is used for multiple endpoints, a SNMP link up message will be sent for each associated endpoint.
 If not all endpoints use the same CMS, the same process needs to be repeated for each endpoint needing a different configured CMS.

-7.4 Post Initialization Incremental Provisioning
+7.6 Post Initialization Incremental Provisioning

-This section describes the flows allowing the Provisioning Application to perform incremental provisioning of individual voice communications endpoints after the MTA has been initialized and authenticated.
+This section describes the flows allowing the Provisioning Application to perform incremental provisioning of individual voice communications endpoints after the MTA has been initialized.
 Post-Initialization incremental provisioning MAY involve communication with a Customer Service Representative (CSR).

-7.4.1 Synchronization of Provisioning Attributes with Configuration File
+7.6.1 Synchronization of Provisioning Attributes with Configuration File

 Incremental provisioning includes adding, deleting and modifying subscriber services on one or more endpoints of the embedded-MTA.
-Services on an MTA endpoint MUST be modified using SNMPv3 via the MTA MIB [2].
+Services on an MTA endpoint MUST be modified using SNMP via the MTA MIB [2].
 The back office applications MUST support a "flow-through" provisioning mechanism that synchronizes all device provisioning information on the embedded-MTA with the appropriate back office databases and servers.
 Synchronization is required in the event that provisioning information needs to be recovered in order to re-initialize the device.
 Although the details of the back office synchronization are beyond the scope of this document, it is expected that, at a minimum, the following information is updated: customer records, and the MTA configuration file on the TFTP or HTTP server.

-7.4.2 Enabling Services on an MTA Endpoint
+7.6.2 Enabling Services on an MTA Endpoint